 At the moment we have no confidence.
 To be honest, English farmers do not have confidence in the Department for Environment, Food and Rural Affairs.
 At the Oxford conference in January, when I stood in for the Scottish Farming Minister, the audience was asked who had confidence in DEFRA to deliver in a Brexit world, and no hand went up until, belatedly, the Farming Minister, sitting in the front row, put his hand up, thinking “At least I should have confidence in my own Department.”
 The industry across the UK, but especially in Scotland, lacks confidence in this place’s capability to design a UK framework—particularly one that takes into account the distinct nature of Scottish farming.

 The hon.
 Member for Central Suffolk and North Ipswich (Dr Poulter) made an interesting contribution.
-There is a bigger picture and my hon. and learned Friend the Member for Edinburgh South West (Joanna Cherry) reinforced aspects of that.
+There is a bigger picture and the hon.
+Member for Edinburgh South (Ian Murray) reinforced aspects of that.
 We are not saying that there should not be a level of negotiation within the UK; absolutely there should.
 There is a need for common frameworks in certain places.
 Within the common agricultural policy there is a common framework, but there is a level of devolution and Scotland and England have different CAP deployments.
 However, we are absolutely clear that we must negotiate that as partners—as equals at the table, looking for the common framework and agreeing it.
 At the moment, all the mood music and the signs suggest a power grab.
 The message is “Don’t you worry.
 We are the head of the family.
 We’ll look after you.”
 I am afraid that that will not wash with the rural communities in Scotland.

 Before I close, perhaps I might reinforce the explanation of why there is a lack of trust and why the Government should actively seek to be as transparent and open as possible about their intention.
 The fact that they do not do so sends out the wrong signals.
 It worries people.
 That is because of our experience.
 We have heard what happened to fishing; it was “expendable”.
 Even today, as Brexit negotiations go on, a certain individual from the UK Independence party who leads the charge on many such things is going around TV studios saying “I’m hearing fishing is expendable again.”
 There is no trust that a UK Government will stand up for Scottish fishing.
 Let us remember, more fish were caught in Orkney and Shetland than in the whole of England and Wales put together last year.
 It is overwhelmingly a Scottish industry.